thehuskygamer24/pyman-rock-paper-scissors-python/README.md

 ### i will eventually add offline mode in it
 ## server trouble is resolved
 ## users can play the game and the server just runs on my computer i will need to start my computer for the server to work
+## first problem with server what happens if my computer is turned off and someone is trying to connect to the game
+### you will just need to contact me at discord for me to turn my computer on
+### my computer hosts the game
+### if you really want to play it then use the local server found in the release build